Azrealy/graphql-blog-server-aws-ec2/src/blogs/palindrome-substring.md

 # Problem

-Given s string `s`, find the longest palindromic substring in `s`, You may assume that the maximum length of `s` is 1000.
+Given a string `s`, find the longest palindromic substring in `s`, You may assume that the maximum length of `s` is 1000.

 ### Example1:
 ```python